A remote and barren blister of land on the American desert.

 “I am afflicted by a political conscience.
 We did it as a revolutionary act of political protest.
 We had been watching the Watergate hearings on television and we saw John Dean tell the truth and we saw Mitchell and Stans lie about it.
 We saw the apathy and we felt an intense rage.
 They did not know the truth and did not want to know the truth.
 We know the truth and wanted to show it to them.
 Because banks are federally insured, robbing that bank was a way of robbing Richard Nixon without hurting anybody…There was no way to stop what was going to happen.
 We just reached the point where all that the three of us really wanted to do was hold up a bank.
 And besides…standing there with a gun, cleaning out a teller’s cage – that’s about as fuckin’ honest as you can get, man.”

 Perhaps, as the flower power of the sixties turned towards the lies, deceit and greed of the seventies, and without Daria Halprin there to keep him grounded, Frechette’s train of thought was finally warped.
-As a result of the attempted bank robbery, Mark Frechette received a six to fifteen years sentence for his crime.
-He would only serve two years of his sentence but never know freedom again because on September 27th, 1975 a fellow inmate found Mark’s dead body in the prison weight room where a 150 set of barbells had fallen on him and he had been chocked to death by the bar that fell on his throat.
+As a result of the attempted bank robbery, Mark Frechette received a six to fifteen year sentence for his crime.
+He would only serve two years of his sentence but never know freedom again.
+On September 27th, 1975 a fellow inmate found Mark’s dead body in the prison weight room where a 150 set of barbells had fallen on him and he had been chocked to death by the bar that fell on his throat.
 An inquest was held to investigate Mark’s death, with the official conclusion being that his death was accidental and that the barbells had slipped while Mark was bench pressing.
 Yet, questions occurred around his death as the result that no marks from the bar were left on his neck.
 Still, foul play was ruled out as Mark Frechette proved to be very popular with inmates.
-Yet, it was said that due to increase depression, Mark had stopped eating and had lost a lot of weight and muscle, which possibly resulted in his accident.
+But, it was said that due to increase depression, Mark had stopped eating and had lost a lot of weight and muscle, which possibly resulted in his accident.
 Thus ended the life of a cultural icon that we barely got to know.

 But what of Daria Halprin?
 Did she find happiness after Zabriskie Point?
 Daria made one more film, The Jerusalem File, in 1972, and married Dennis Hopper the same year.
-In 1974 the couple had their only child Ruthanna, but by 1976 Daria and Dennis had split up as well.
+In 1974 the couple had their only child, Ruthanna, but by 1976 Daria and Dennis had split up as well.
 Daria remarried later in life, and had another child.

 Daria eventually returned to San Francisco to teach and study dancing alongside her mother Anna Halprin, and together they revolutionized the art of dance as a healing process in the 1970’s.
 When Anna was diagnosed with colon cancer in 1972 she began to use dance as a form of movement therapy.
 Through this endeavor, she and Daria together formed the Tampala Institute, which is a San Francesco based non-profit organization dedicated to teaching dance as a therapeutic art form and through a combination of psychology and drama, use dance as a way to cure emotional, mental and physical ailments.
 Daria is currently the director of the Tampala Institute as well as a registered movement therapist and expressive arts therapist where she maintains a private practice in Marin County, California.
 She is also the author of the book The Expressive Body in Life, Art and Therapy.
 For more information on Daria’s work and the Tampala Institute you can visit their web-site.
 Obviously Daria’s future artistic endeavors were more revolutionary then joining a cult, robbing a bank and dieing in prison.
 Instead Daria took the free love and peace and creativity aspects of her days at Haight-Ashbury and has used it to better the lives of people.

 Today Mark and Daria are best known as the nameless couple on the cover of Pink Floyd’s Zabriskie Point Sessions CD cover.
-The film isn’t even on DVD in most countries, but every now and then finds its ways to art house screening and film festivals so that a whole new generation can watch it in a combination of confusion and amusement and scratch their heads and ask “what the hell was that all about?”
+The film was recently released on DVD, but every now and then finds its ways to art house screening and film festivals so that a whole new generation can watch it in a combination of confusion and amusement and scratch their heads and ask “what the hell was that all about?”
 Yet, despite the fact that the world has seemed to forget the lives and love of Mark and Daria, they still remain the greatest counter culture couple that we never really knew.
 Their love was as fleeting as their time at the top, and although their film didn’t make it in the Hollywood hall of fame, their story is far more interesting then many Hollywood movies.
 Love and sex, madness and manipulation, revolution and aggression, tragedy and redemption.
 Mark and Daria’s story had it all, and if the world wants to forget about Zabriskie Point, hopefully it will never completely forget Mark Frechette and Daria Halprin.

 REDISOCVER DARIA HALPRIN, MARK FRECHETTE AND ZABRISKIE POINT VIA YOUTUBE